 - 1. The family's homestead.
-(See TEA 2272.1 for more information regarding the homestead.); - 2.
-One (1) motor vehicle; - 3.
-Household and personal goods; - 4.
-Income-producing real or personal property; - 5.
-Earmarked resources, including but not limited to educational grants, loans, and settlement payments that are intended and used for purposes which preclude their use for current living costs, etc.; - 6.
-Earned Income Credit (EIC) and other tax refunds; - 7.
-Any type of life insurance policy, including the cash surrender value of the policy; - 8.
-One (1) burial plot per TEA family member; - 9.
-Payments made under any federal, state, or local disaster assistance program; - 10.
-Any property or payment required to be disregarded for eligibility purposes according to federal or state statute; - 11.
-When the unit consists of a minor parent and their child, the resources of the minor parent's parent(s) or stepparent; - 12.
-The resources of the spouse of a non-parent relative who is included in the TEA cash assistance unit; - NOTE: If jointly owned, the caretaker relative's pro rata share will be counted.
+(See TEA 2272.1 for more information regarding the homestead.) - 2.
+One motor vehicle. - 3.
+Household and personal goods. - 4.
+Income-producing real or personal property. - 5.
+Earmarked resources.
+This includes educational grants, loans, settlement payments that are intended and used for purposes which preclude their use for current living costs, etc. - 6.
+Earned Income Credit (EIC) and other tax refunds. - 7.
+Any type of life insurance policy, including the cash surrender value of the policy. - 8.
+One burial plot per TEA family member. - 9.
+Payments made under any federal, state, or local disaster assistance program. - 10.
+Any property or payment required to be disregarded for eligibility purposes according to federal or state statute.
+See the Note on the following page. - 11.
+When the unit consists of a minor parent and his or her child, the resources of the minor parent's parent(s) or stepparent. - 12.
+The resources of the spouse of a non-parent relative who is included in the TEA cash assistance unit. - Note: If jointly owned, the caretaker relative's prorata share will be counted.